-3.2 Blockchain-based EMR systems
+4.2 Blockchain-based EMR systems

-3.2.1 Scientific work
+4.2.1 Scientific work

-This research would definitely not be the first to incorporate blockchain into a EMR system.
+This research would definitely not be the first to incorporate blockchain into a EMR system, although it may be the first one to use blockchain technology for the specific purpose of empowering patients with knowledge over what happened to their data.
 In this section, four papers that present blockchain-based EMR systems are studied.